Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: NUMERICAL RESULTS

 Although we mentioned in the introduction, that the chiral DMI supports only skyrmion strings and no anti-skyrmion string, this is indeed the case in the up-vacuum (upper part of Fig.~\ref{fig:stringweb}).
 However, in the down-vacuum (lower part of Fig.~\ref{fig:stringweb}), the situation is reversed and the DMI supports only anti-skyrmion strings.

-Interestingly, if we impose periodic boundary conditions also in the $z$-direction, we obtain a fully periodic configuration just like that of Fig.~\ref{fig:stringweb}, but with the anti-DW placed equidistantly from the DW (the one visible in Fig.~\ref{fig:stringweb}).
+Interestingly, if we impose periodic boundary conditions also in the $z$-direction, we obtain a fully periodic configuration just like that of Fig.~\ref{fig:stringweb}, but with the anti-DW placed equidistantly from the DW, see Fig.~\ref{fig:stringweb_periodic}.
 This means that one could have $n$ layers of cyclic DW-anti-DW configurations with skyrmion strings and anti-skyrmion strings stretched between them.